 Cultural Centres

 Come and join us in the 10th century.
 Let's sit by the fire and meet storytellers, telling renowned tales of the 10th century Iceland.
-You can try real Viking tools and get to know the craftsmanship, architecture and Viking clothing, all made by hand with original tools and methods.
+You can try real Viking tools and get to know the craftsmanship, architecture, and Viking clothing, all made by hand with original tools and methods.

-Our storytellers are well versed in the history of the farm, its inhabitants and the Viking age.
-Tours are on-going throughout the day, you can pop in at any time.
+Our storytellers are well-versed in the history of the farm, its inhabitants, and the Viking age.
+Tours are ongoing throughout the day, you can pop in at any time.

-Open every day 10am to 5pm, from the 1st of May to the 15th of October.
+Open every day 10 am to 5 pm, from the 1st of May to the 31st of October.

 The Arctic Fox Centre is a non-profit research and exhibition center, focusing on the arctic fox (Vulpes lagopus) - the only native terrestrial mammal in Iceland.